 Their youth may have been all they had in common.

 "I just think it was a sad mistake.
 At first good intentioned people, but they got involved on the wrong side of a civil war that proved to be unwinnable."

 Grigsby was released from Army in January 1970.
 But his work as a journalist covering the aftermath of the war was far from over.
 He photographed Vietnamese refugees brought in at Eglin Airforce Base in Florida, and the unveiling of the Vietnam War Memorial in Washington, D.C.
 There, he says he nearly broke down as he exchanged glances with a woman who had just found her son's name on that wall.

-He was grateful.
-He didn't need pictures to capture coming home through the looking glass.
+He was grateful, in a world growing curiouser and curiouser.
+He didn't need pictures to capture coming home.
+He experienced it through the looking glass.

 "I remember standing in a long line at Honolulu International Airport and seeing you and your mother looking through a large window," he said.
 "You were both dressed in pink if I recall.
 I thought you were beautiful and I was extremely happy to have survived to see you in person.